DrugLib.com — Drug Information Portal

 SEIZURES, RELATED TO ALTERATIONS IN PLASMA MINERALS AND ELECTROLYTES, HAVE BEEN ASSOCIATED WITH FOSCAVIR TREATMENT.
 THEREFORE, PATIENTS MUST BE CAREFULLY MONITORED FOR SUCH CHANGES AND THEIR POTENTIAL SEQUELAE.
 MINERAL AND ELECTROLYTE SUPPLEMENTATION MAY BE REQUIRED.

 FOSCAVIR IS INDICATED FOR USE ONLY IN IMMUNOCOMPROMISED PATIENTS WITH CMV RETINITIS AND MUCOCUTANEOUS ACYCLOVIR-RESISTANT HSV INFECTIONS.
-(See INDICATIONS and USAGE section.)
+(See INDICATIONS section).

 FOSCAVIR SUMMARY